Pavlopetri

-The submerged city of Pavlopetri (Παυλοπέτρι) is found in Vatika Bay, off the coast of southern Laconia in Peloponnese, Greece.
+Pavlopetri (Παυλοπέτρι) is an archaeologial site in Vatika Bay, off the coast of southern Laconia in Peloponnese, Greece.
 It is about 5,000 years old, making it the oldest submerged city known in the world.
 Pavlopetri is unique in having an almost complete town plan, including streets, buildings, and tombs.

 Name

 Pavlopetri (or Paulopetri) literally translates to Paul's stone and is a direct reference to St. Paul.

 Discovery and location

-Discovered in 1967 by Nicholas Flemming and mapped in 1968 by a team of archaeologists from Cambridge, Pavlopetri is located between the islet of Pavlopetri and the Pounta coast of Laconia on the Peloponnese peninsula.
-The site is northeast of the village on the island of Elafonisos.
+The existence of submerged walls at the site was first noted in 1904 by the geologist Fokion Negris but little was reported of their extent or state of preservation.
+It was then re-discovered in 1967 by Nicholas Flemming and mapped in 1968 by a team of archaeologists from Cambridge, the site is located between the islet of Pavlopetri and the Pounta coast of Laconia on the Peloponnese peninsula, northeast of the village on the island of Elafonisos.
 The archeological site as well as the islet and the surrounding sea area are within the region of the Elafonisos Municipality.
-In antiquity, Elafonisos was a peninsula known as Onou Gnathos, according to Pausanias.
+In antiquity, Elafonisos was a peninsula known as Ὄνου Γνάθος (Onou Gnathos, meaning "donkey's jawbone") according to Pausanias.
 While Pavlopetri was inhabited, Elafonisos would have been connected to the Peloponnese by the means of Pavlopetri.
 Since then the sea level has risen and earthquakes have pushed the city down, making the gap between Elafonisos and Peloponnese larger.
 In Thucydides' "History of the Peloponnesian War", it is suggested that Elafonisos was connected to Peloponnese.
 There are also incisions on the north side of Elafonisos in the rock that were used for transporting goods with carts.